PoisotLab/ms_betacov_mapping/README.md

-empirical support to the idea that these community-level mechanisms are even more important [@Power2004PatSpi], particularly given that cross-species transmission may, as a rule, structure viral evolution more than co-divergence with hosts [Geoghegan].
+empirical support to the idea that these community-level mechanisms are even more important [@Power2004PatSpi], particularly given that cross-species transmission may, as a rule, structure viral evolution more than co-divergence with hosts [@Geoghegan2017ComAna].
 This creates a disconnect between coevolutionary theory (including empirical evidence from virology) and most existing ecological frameworks for mapping spillover risk.

-The Geographic Mosaic Theory of Coevolution [GMTC; @Thompson2005GeoMos] attempts to explicitly connect microevolutionary dynamics to the macroecology and biogeography of symbiotic interactions.
-The GMTC posits that coevolutionary processes among pairs [@Thompson1994CoePro] or complexes [@Janzen1980WheIt] of species are structured in space by the rippling effects of abiotic conditions onto evolutionary mechanism, giving rise to fragmented systems with different structure and ecologically dynamics over large spatial extents [see *e.g.*
-@Price2002MacThe].
-The GMTC predicts a spatial fragmentation of coevolutionary dynamics under the joint action of three processes [see notably
+The Geographic Mosaic Theory of Coevolution (GMTC) attempts to explicitly connect microevolutionary dynamics to the macroecology and biogeography of symbiotic interactions [@Thompson2005GeoMos].
+The GMTC posits that coevolutionary processes among pairs [@Thompson1994CoePro] or complexes [@Janzen1980WheIt] of species are structured in space by the rippling effects of abiotic conditions onto evolutionary mechanism, giving rise to fragmented systems with different structure and ecologically dynamics over large spatial extents [@Price2002MacThe].
+The GMTC predicts a spatial fragmentation of coevolutionary dynamics under the joint action of three processes
-@Gomulkiewicz2007DosDon]: coevolutionary hot- and coldspots, which appear when the intensity of *interaction* (in terms of reciprocal fitness consequences) varies spatially; selection mosaics, wherein the intensity of *selection* varies across space, driven by both the biotic complexity of the community (locally
+[@Gomulkiewicz2007DosDon]: coevolutionary hot- and coldspots, which appear when the intensity of *interaction* (in terms of reciprocal fitness consequences) varies spatially; selection mosaics, wherein the intensity of *selection* varies across space, driven by both the biotic complexity of the community (locally